On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type: Introduction

-The quantum electrodynamics in three space-time dimensions (QED$_3$) has been drawn attention, since the works by Schonfeld, Deser, Jackiw and Templeton~\cite{schonfeld,deser-jackiw-templeton}, as a potential theoretical framework to be applied to quasi-planar condensed matter systems~\cite{deandrade-delcima-helayel}, namely high-$T_{\rm c}$ superconductors~\cite{high-Tc,christiansen-delcima-ferreira-helayel}, quantum Hall effect~\cite{quantum-hall-effect}, topological insulators~\cite{topological-insulators}, topological superconductors~\cite{topological-superconductors} and graphene~\cite{graphene,graphene1,graphene2}.
-Thenceforth, planar quantum electrodynamics models have been studied in many physical configurations: small (perturbative) and large (non perturbative) gauge transformations, abelian and non-abelian gauge groups, fermions families, even or odd under parity, compact space-times, space-times with boundaries, curved space-times, discrete (lattice) space-times, external fields and finite temperatures.
-In condensed matter systems, quasiparticles usually stem from two-particle (Cooper pairs), particle-quasiparticle (excitons) or two-quasiparticle (bipolarons) non relativistic bound states.
-Bearing in mind these issues together with the fact that there are QED$_3$ models in which, fermion-fermion, fermion-antifermion or antifermion-antifermion, scattering potentials -- mediated by massive\footnote{Otherwise, if the mediated quanta were massless, the interaction potential would be a logarithm-type (confining) potential~\cite{maris}.} scalars or vector mesons -- can be attractive and of $K_0$-type (a Bessel-Macdonald function)~\cite{Wado1,christiansen-delcima-ferreira-helayel}, we propose to study the Schr\"odinger equation in three space-time dimensions by using the modified Bessel function of the second kind, $K_0$, as the interaction radial potential.
 In this work, there are essentially two main results: firstly, for the sake of completeness, we prove that the considered particular potential belongs to a general class of potentials for which self-adjointness is guaranteed.
 In other words, we prove the ``smallness'' of this potential relative to the free hamiltonian operator $H_0$, in the sense of Kato, implying the self-adjointness of the hamiltonian operator $H=H_0+V$, where $V(r)=-\alpha K_0(\beta r)$ is the attractive two-particle scattering potential, with $\boldsymbol{\mathfrak{Dom}}(H)=\boldsymbol{\mathfrak{Dom}}(H_0)$.
-We also get information about the discrete and essential spectra of the Schr\"odinger operator modelling the non-relativistic approximation of the model.
+We also get information about the discrete and essential spectra of the Schr\"odinger operator modeling the non-relativistic approximation of the model.
 Posteriorly, Bargmann-type bounds on the number of negative eigenvalues are obtained.
 More specifically, by using {\em Set\^o-type estimates}~\cite{Seto}, we obtain an upper limit for the number of two-quantum bound states for any value of the angular momentum.
 Consequently, this result in conjunction with the condition that assures the self-adjointness of the hamiltonian implies that there can ever be a non vanishing number of two-quantum bound states for any $K_0$-type attractive interaction potential.
 To the best of our knowledge, this result has not yet been addressed in the literature.
 This corroborates the well-known fact that in two space dimensions arbitrary weak potentials always possess at least one bound state~\cite{Yang,Chadan}.
-In passing, we obtain an explicit estimate for the energy gap in case of zero angular momentum.
-This result is fundamental for high-$T_c$ superconductors.
+Indeed, we show the existence of an isolated two-quasiparticle bound state if the effective coupling constant $C \in (0,2)$ in case of zero angular momentum.
+To be more specific, the latter result might be relevant to describe high-$T_c$ $s$-wave Cooper-type pairing superconductors~\cite{deandrade-delcima-helayel,high-Tc,christiansen-delcima-ferreira-helayel} as well as $s$-wave electron-polaron--electron-polaron bound states in mass-gap graphene systems~\cite{graphene,graphene1,graphene2}.